-The MHCF Director is responsible for determining whether a project meets the Minimum Threshold Requirements (MTR) set forth in Chapter 3, and whether the project qualifies for an award of Allocation Criteria points as set forth in Chapter 4 and the Application.
+The MHCF Director is responsible for determining whether a project meets the Minimum Threshold Requirements set forth in Section 3, and whether the project qualifies for Bond Cap and Tax Credit Allocation Criteria points as set forth in Section 4 and the Application.
 Any person who has a question about this process, or who believes the Policies have been violated or misapplied, should contact the MHCF Director and attempt to resolve the matter.